-9 types of buildings
+What are the 9 types of buildings?

 These are the nine standard building classifications, as defined by most national building codes (including Kenya’s Building Code and the International Building Classification system).